Samuel04-png/loansage/SUPABASE_SETUP.md

-# Supabase Setup Guide for LoanSage
+# Supabase Setup Guide for TengaLoans

-This guide will walk you through setting up Supabase for your LoanSage project.
+This guide will walk you through setting up Supabase for your TengaLoans project.

 ## ⚡ Quick Start Checklist